One RNA fits all?

 This mystery became even more mysterious recently when a new electron microscopy technique called “cryo-EM” proved able to visualize individual protein molecules.
 It showed that for everyone with a given disease, the protein for that disease had the same misfolded shape.
 In other words, the tau molecule assumes the same rigid squiggle in everyone with PSP, a different rigid squiggle in everyone with Alzheimer’s, yet another in everyone with corticobasal degeneration, and so on.
 But that raised the question as to the reason for the variability among patients of the PSP onset age and rate of progression.

-Now, researchers at the Rossy Centre, a facility dedicated solely to PSP research at the University of Toronto, have found new evidence supporting the old idea that the key may be in the “oligomers” or “high-molecular weight tau” or “HMW tau.”
+Now, researchers at the University of Toronto’s Rossy Centre, an institution dedicated solely to PSP research at the , have found new evidence supporting the old idea that the key may be in the “oligomers” or “high-molecular weight tau” or “HMW tau.”
 These are stacks of tau protein molecules small enough to remain dissolved in the brain’s fluids, as opposed to single molecules or the large, insoluble neurofibrillary tangles visible through a conventional microscope.

 The top-line result was that the patients with more rapidly-progressive PSP and brain regions with the worst damage had higher levels of HMW tau.
 In a tour-de-force of lab experiments, the Toronto researchers also showed that: